jasonatepaint/cognito-identity-broker/README.md

     * `brokerClientId` - The Broker client ID
     * `clientId1` - Client 1 Id
     * `clientId2` - Client 2 Id
+  * Turn off automatic redirects in postman.
+This will allow JSON responses on a GET method that returns a 302 redirect)
+    * `Settings --> General --> Headers --> Automatically follow redirects`
 ---

 # Using the Identity Broker
-The broker process is broken into 3 major parts:
+The _Authorization Code Flow_ process is broken into 3 main proceses:
 * User logs in directly with the broker
 * User's broker credentials are used to generate a code grant
 * User exchanges the code for tokens